sergiocollado/potpourri/notes_kubernetes.md

 ### Howto: Taints ant tolerations

-Tains and tolerations are means to restricts Pods to run in certain Nodes.
-A node may define a given taint, and only pods that define toleartion to that taint can run in that node.
+Tains and tolerations are means to restrict Pods to run in certain Nodes.
+A node may define a given taint, and only pods that define toleRACtion to that taint can run in that node.

 to define a taint: